awsdocs/amazon-ec2-user-guide/doc_source/view-modify-delete.md

 Use one of the following procedures to delete a lifecycle policy\.

 **Note**
-You can delete snapshots created only by Amazon Data Lifecycle Manager\.
+When you delete a lifecycle policy, the snapshots or AMIs created by that policy are not automatically deleted\.
+If you no longer need the snapshots or AMIs, you must delete them manually\.

 ------
 #### [ Old console ]